OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:55

-The women who had come with Jesus from Galilee followed Joseph and saw the tomb and how his body was laid in it.
+The women who had accompanied Jesus from Galilee followed Joseph and saw the tomb and how his body was laid in it.

 ## Luke 23:56

 Then they went home and prepared spices and perfumes.
-But they rested on the Sabbath in obedience to the commandment.
+But they rested on the Sabbath in accordance with the commandment.